EllaBrands/stanDev/ARM-Models-Sorted-by-Chapter.md

+Each chapter has a README file on github that you can view by clicking on the chapter link and scrolling down (past the files).

 If there is a * next to a model name, then the model DOES NOT currently work with RStanARM.

 #### [Chapter 2](https://github.com/stan-dev/stan/tree/feature/ARM/src/models/ARM/Ch.2)